Christian Religion or Secular Religion?

 But is this fair if what is truly happening here is that secularism operates as a de facto religion with its own accepted practices and its own adherents, heretics and infidels?

 Personally, I believe it is not fair and that we are facing a tremendous injustice that is usually denied or glossed over.
-This, too, is a point I plan to develop as we proceed.

-But now I would turn to another author, the remarkable Charles A. Coulombe, who makes much the same point in regard to the particular context of America.
+But now I would turn to another author, Charles A. Coulombe, who makes much the same point in regard to the particular context of America.
 I trust my fellow Americans will readily recognise what Coulombe evokes here:

 Despite [apparent] diversity [in America] there is also a tremendous conformity, an overarching national ethos, which is best understood as a sort of secular religion.